Open double quoteOpen double quote

 There are no cookie-cutter portfolios here.
 Of the disciplines that students can major in, each of these areas can be further refined, giving students more possibilities to find their niche.

-For example, graphic design can be further subdivided into branding, package design, editorial design, design for fashion brands, data visualization, book jacket design, environmental, and experiential design.
+For example, graphic design can be further subdivided into branding, package design, editorial design, design for fashion brands, data visualization, book jacket design, environmental design, experiential design, and more.

 Student Work